How to Build a Covered Raised Bed

 That’s it!
 Now plant your lovely veggies and enjoy the rewards!

-We’d love to hear if you try this method and how it works for you.
+We’d love to hear if you try this method and how it works.
 Good luck, and happy gardening.

 Your pictures are nice.
 I guess when I hear “raised beds” I think of something 18 inches or more tall…..seeing your ‘raised’ bed only a few inches off the ground seems odd.